goiwai/hep-score/README.md

 $ pip install --user .
 ```

-**NOTE**: on RHEL/CentOS/Scientific Linux 7 hosts, where python 3 is not
+**NOTE**: on RHEL/CentOS/Scientific Linux 7 systems, where python 3 is not
 the default python installation, it may be necessary to use ```pip3``` to
 install instead of ```pip```.